 Pressure testing is an important aspect across diverse industries, ensuring the safety, reliability, and performance of systems and components under operational conditions.
 This essential testing process involves subjecting objects to internal or external pressure to assess their capacity to withstand the intended pressures.
-This article will provide a comprehensive exploration of pressure testing, delving into its significance, purpose, applications, types and requirements for achieving optimal testing outcomes.

 What Is Pressure Testing?